mizuki-nana/coreVM/README.md

 coreVM is licensed under [The MIT License](http://opensource.org/licenses/MIT).

+## Blog Posts
+Follow the latest news and updates on the [coreVM Official Blog](https://corevm.ghost.io/).

 ## Inquiries
 For technical issues and bugs, please file new issues on GitHub.
 For all other inquiries, please e-mail myself at